Retronyming is the concept of modifying an object's name because the original name has changed its meaning.

 - "Internal combustion engine" appears to be a near-future example.
 The term is creeping up in technical conversations as electric cars, hybrid drives, and alternative fuels become more common.
 Internal combustion was on the other side of this when it was the new technology; up until then all "engines" in common use were external combustion steam engines.

 - The iPod was originally called just that.
 While other models branched out, the core iPod line was still called iPod, until the arrival of the Video iPod.
-Then, when the iPod Touch came out, the Video iPod was renamed to iPod Classic (likely because other models can play videos now).
+Then, when the iPod Touch came out, the Video iPod was renamed to iPod Classic (likely because other models could now play videos).

 - Manual anything, when a power/electric/automatic/etc version is introduced.